allegro/turnilo/docs/configuration.md

 ## Configuring the DataSources

-The top level `dataSources:` key that holds the data sources that will be loaded into Pivot.
+The top level `dataCubes:` key that holds the data cubes that will be loaded into Pivot.
-The order of the data sources in the config will define the ordering seen in the UI.
+The order of the data cubes in the config will define the ordering seen in the UI.

-### Basic data source properties
+### Basic data cube properties

 Described here are only the properties which you might want to change.

 **name** (string)

-The name of the data source as used internally in Pivot and used in the URLs.
+The name of the data cube as used internally in Pivot and used in the URLs.
 This should be a URL safe string.
-Changing this property for a given data source will break any URLs that someone might have generated for that data source in the past.
+Changing this property for a given data cube will break any URLs that someone might have generated for that data cube in the past.

-**engine** (string)
+**clusterName** (string)

-The cluster that the dataSource belongs to (or native if this is a file based dataSource)
+The cluster that the data cube belongs to (or `'native'` if this is a file based data cube)

 **title** (string)

-The user visible name that will be used to describe this data source in the UI.
+The user visible name that will be used to describe this data cube in the UI.
 It is always safe to change this.

 **description** (string)

-The description of the data source shown in the homepage.
+The description of the data cube shown in the homepage.

 **defaultDuration** (duration string)